yuechuanhou/yuechuanhou.github.io/_projects/course_project_3.md

 <strong>Time:</strong> Jan 2023 – May 2023

+<strong>Skills:</strong> C++, OpenGL

 ## Introduction

-This project aimed to port the iconic arcade game, **Metal Slug**, to modern operating systems (Windows, macOS, and Linux) using OpenGL.
-It was driven by the desire to revive a classic, highly-regarded game, making it accessible and enjoyable on current platforms.
-The core objective was to replicate the original gameplay mechanics and graphics, adhering closely to the game's classic aesthetic and dynamic gameplay.
+In an endeavor to connect the past and present of gaming, this project focused on reviving the legendary arcade game **Metal Slug** for contemporary operating systems (Windows, macOS, and Linux) using OpenGL.
+This initiative was fueled by a passion for preserving classic gaming experiences, ensuring they remain accessible and enjoyable in today's digital landscape.
+The core objective was to faithfully replicate the original's enthralling mechanics and distinct visual style, bringing the classic's dynamic gameplay to a new generation.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">